raspberrypilearning/ML-image-detection-starter/en/step_2.md

 --- /task ---

-The Teachable Machine will not work with just one class.
+Teachable Machine will not work with just one class.
 It needs a second class to compare against, so you will create that now.

 --- task ---
 Change the name of your second empty class to `not` and the name of your object.
 In this example, we have called the class **nothotdog**.